 1. Partners are essential

 More enterprises are embracing the cloud, and many of them are doing it through AWS partners.
 We’ve seen a similar trend with many of our customers.
 Trusted partners are helping businesses navigate the hurdles of building their cloud from migration to setting up key cloud processes.
-(We’d like give a shout out to our partner, Edrans, and congratulate them on their new status as an AWS Premier Consulting Partner.
-Check out our recent webinar with them!)
+We’d like give a shout out to our partner, Edrans, and congratulate them on their new status as an AWS Premier Consulting Partner.

 Terry also spent time specifically highlighting the AWS Well-Architected Framework.
 With so many companies looking for guidance as they craft their cloud infrastructure, this framework is essential.
 We couldn’t agree more, which is why we’re proud to have achieved the AWS competency for Cloud Management Tools.
 We’ve chosen to focus on the Cost Optimization pillar of the Well-Architected Framework, and are proud to help our partners achieve their cloud goals.